Save your spot

 About The Event

-Join the webinar to learn about building a cybersecurity program from the ground up, the cyber-espionage landscape, and an in-depth look at Intelligence Requirements (IRs) from Upfield, Verizon, and Intel 471.
+Join the virtual event to learn about Best Practices for Detecting and Mitigating Advanced Persistent Threats from Mandiant and Anomali.
 This virtual event will bring the community together to discuss threat intelligence challenges, requirements, and best practices.

 Who Should Attend

 This session is intended for both CXO and senior technical staff.
 Attendees can anticipate walking away with recommendations for their teams and tangible information to research within their environments.

 |8:05am PT||Mark Alba, Anomali & Marshall Heilman, Mandiant||Q&A Discussion|

 |8:35am PT||Mark Alba, Anomali||It’s Great to Detect a Breach, but Better to Detect the Attacker|